Simplicial set: Intuition

 Simplicial sets can be viewed as a higher-dimensional generalization of directed multigraphs.
 A simplicial set contains vertices (known as "0-simplices" in this context) and arrows ("1-simplices") between some of these vertices.
 Two vertices may be connected by several arrows, and directed loops that connect a vertex to itself are also allowed.
 Unlike directed multigraphs, simplicial sets may also contain higher simplices.
 A 2-simplex, for instance, can be thought of as a two-dimensional "triangular" shape bounded by a list of three vertices A, B, C and three arrows B → C, A → C and A → B. In general, an n-simplex is an object made up from a list of n + 1 vertices (which are 0-simplices) and n + 1 faces (which are (n − 1)-simplices).
 The vertices of the i-th face are the vertices of the n-simplex minus the i-th vertex.
 The vertices of a simplex need not be distinct and a simplex is not determined by its vertices and faces: two different simplices may share the same list of faces (and therefore the same list of vertices), just like two different arrows in a multigraph may connect the same two vertices.

 Simplicial sets should not be confused with abstract simplicial complexes, which generalize simple undirected graphs rather than directed multigraphs.

 Formally, a simplicial set X is a collection of sets Xn, n = 0, 1, 2, ..., together with certain maps between these sets: the face maps dn,i : Xn → Xn−1 (n = 1, 2, 3, ... and 0 ≤ i ≤ n) and degeneracy maps sn,i : Xn→Xn+1 (n = 0, 1, 2, ... and 0 ≤ i ≤ n).
 We think of the elements of Xn as the n-simplices of X. The map dn,i assigns to each such n-simplex its i-th face, the face "opposite to" (i.e. not containing) the i-th vertex.
 The map sn,i assigns to each n-simplex the degenerate (n+1)-simplex which arises from the given one by duplicating the i-th vertex.
 This description implicitly requires certain consistency relations among the maps dn,i and sn,i.

-Rather than requiring these simplicial identities explicitly as part of the definition, the short and elegant modern definition uses the language of category theory.
+Rather than requiring these simplicial identities explicitly as part of the definition, the short modern definition uses the language of category theory.